Use Moodle As a Content Source

 Adding Moodle as a Content Repository

-- Click Content Sources and Add a new source.
+- Click Content Sources, Add a new source, find Moodle, and click Add.

 - Select Moodle, enter a Name, Client URL, and API key, and then click Connect.